 Be prepared at all times to stop for motor traffic along the route!!!
 Traffic control officials move cyclists through intersections without stopping most of the time.
 However, you may be stopped to relieve traffic congestion.
 Please be patient with the police if you are stopped.
 They do a great service for Day of the Tread cyclists; give them a friendly wave as you pass by!
 PLEASE OBEY ALL LAW ENFORCEMENT DIRECTIVES AS WELL AS THOSE FROM BIKE PATROL AND OTHER EVENT OFFICIALS.
 THANK YOU FOR YOUR COOPERATION.

 ROUTE RECHARGE ZONES:

-Recharge stations along the route close according to a schedule that will allow cyclists to finish by 5:30pm.
-If you are riding a pace that will NOT allow you to finish by 5:30 pm the aid stations may close before you get there and other route support will be in front of you.
+Recharge stations along the route close according to a schedule that will allow cyclists to finish by 5:30 pm.
+If you are riding a pace that will NOT allow you to finish by 5:30 pm the recharge stations may close before you get there.
 Please be prepared.

 If you have special dietary restrictions or need more nutrition please bring your own or plan to stop at a store along the way.

 Water and Gatorade are the only beverages served to cyclists.
 Remember to drink BEFORE you are thirsty.
 Bring ELECTROLYTE REPLACEMENTS with you to help reduce cramps and muscle spasms.
 Please test electrolytes on a training ride before the event.
 For safety reasons, cyclists stopping at aid stations MUST move OFF THE ROAD to avoid oncoming riders and vehicles.